JAlcocerT/JAlcocerT/content/blog/dev-Web3.md

 *Everyone* talks about Web3.

-I was wondering if I could use some knowledge that I got while creating static sites with HUGO and its actually pretty simple
+I was wondering if I could use some knowledge that I got while creating static sites with HUGO and its actually pretty simple.

+Along the way, got to understand the difference between where something is and **what something is** thanks to the [IPFS concept](#about-ipfs)

 ---